 MEDICAL GAS SYSTEM.
 The complete system to convey medical gases for direct patient application from central supply systems (bulk tanks, manifolds and medical air compressors), with pressure and operating controls, alarm warning systems, related components and piping networks extending to station outlet valves at patient use points.

-MEDICAL VACUUM SYSTEMS.
+MEDICAL VACUUM SYSTEM.
 A system consisting of central-vacuum-producing equipment with pressure and operating controls, shutoff valves, alarm-warning systems, gauges and a network of piping extending to and terminating with suitable station inlets at locations where patient suction may be required.

 NONPOTABLE WATER.
 Water not safe for drinking, personal or culinary utilization.